-Travellers should contact the councils' Gypsy and Traveller Services when anyone breaches the code.
+Members of the public should contact us when anyone breaches the code.
 The above information relates to unauthorised encampments where criminal activity is not involved.
 Where there is suspicion of criminal activity, the police should be notified in order that appropriate action can be taken.

 If you feel the location of an encampment in Oxfordshire is unlawful.

 If you are having problems within the settled community (a community on a permanent council-managed or authorised private site)

 Information we will need from you

 - How many caravans are involved.